 Gail F. Melson, Ph.D., is Professor Emerita of Human Development and Family Studies at Purdue University.
 She received a Ph.D in Developmental Psychology from Michigan State University.
 She has been an active researcher on child development and family relationships for over thirty years.
-Her books include Why the Wild Things Are: Animals in the Lives of Children (Harvard University Press, 2001); Child Development: Individual, Family, and Society (West, 1988, with Alan Fogel); and Origins of Nurturance: Developmental, Biological, and Cultural Perspectives on Caregiving (Erlbaum, 1986, with Alan Fogel) as well as sixty scholarly articles and book chapters.
-Her research centers on the role of animals, nature, and technology in child development, and she lectures and consults widely on these topics.
+Her books include Why the Wild Things Are: Animals in the Lives of Children (Harvard University Press, 2001); Child Development: Individual, Family, and Society (West, 1988, with Alan Fogel); and Origins of Nurturance: Developmental, Biological, and Cultural Perspectives on Caregiving (Erlbaum, 1986, with Alan Fogel) as well as over sixty scholarly articles and book chapters.
+Her research centers on children's development, especially the role of animals, nature, and technology.
+She lectures and consults widely on these topics.